mattpap/masters-thesis/sphinx/src/algorithms.rst

 simplification of rational expressions.

 We implement three algorithms for computing GCDs.
-The most general algorithm is based on subresultants (special case of polynomial remainder sequences) and can be used regardless of the ground domain and polynomial representation.
+The most general algorithm is based on subresultants (a special case of polynomial remainder sequences) and can be used regardless of the ground domain and polynomial representation.
 This is also the slowest algorithm, but very useful if other algorithms fail or are not applicable.
-Where possible we use heuristic GCD algorithm [Liao1995heuristic]_, which transforms a problem of computing GCD of polynomials to integer GCD problem.
+Where possible, we use heuristic GCD algorithm [Liao1995heuristic]_, which transforms a problem of computing GCD of polynomials to integer GCD problem.
 Although the algorithm is heuristic, with current parametrization it never failed in |sympy|.
 Daily practice shows that this approach is superior to the algorithm